 Indian frankincense also known as “dhoop” has been used for hundreds of years by Ayurvedic medicine practitioners to aid in the recovery of wounds, ease arthritic discomfort, and support hormonal health in females as a purifying agent.
 It is believed in the Indian culture that burning frankincense incense every day in your home will promote good health, not to mention repel mosquitoes.
 Frankincense is edible, and according to Asian beliefs it promotes good digestion and healthier skin.
 It can be chewed like a stick of gum but must be pure for proper digestion.
 In other words, its coloring will be translucent with no visible imperfections, unmarred by dark blotches.
 Today, scientific researchers are looking into the uses of frankincense as a treatment for Crohn’s disease, ulcerative colitis, and osteoarthritis.
 Furthermore, scientists at John Hopkins University and the Hebrew University of Jerusalem have found that the incense smoke contains medicinal properties, and when tested on mice, it relieved depression and anxiety.

 As much as Frankincense has its uses today, it has a history that extends back thousands of years.
 According to the Bible, frankincense was among the gifts brought before Christ by the three wise men.
 Traces of frankincense resin have been found in King Tutankhamen’s tomb.
-And in ancient Egypt, the resin was scorched by flame and then ground into a powder they called “kohl“.
-This was then applied as an eyeliner.
-Eaten, burned as incense, painted on, a little dash behind the ears and a spritz on wrist… choose your variety… just know that it makes sense to choose frankincense.
+And in ancient Egypt, the resin was scorched by flame and then ground into a powder they called “kohl”.
+This was then applied as an eyeliner. eaten, burned as incense and more.

 In purchasing, international buyers agree to assume the risk of arrival of all items.
 We cannot replace lost or seized items.
 You will be required to confirm that you agree to these terms before items can be sent.